 However, the signs of some of the complications might be persistent and painful, and sometimes they might need medical attention.

-People who have diabetic blisters often have blisters like sores of irregular shape which appear across their hands and feet.
+Those who have diabetic blisters often have blisters like sores of irregular shape which appear across their hands and feet.

 Furthermore, these blisters are painless and might appear in patches or alone.
-The only treatment for this is management of the blood glucose levels.
+The only treatment for this is proper management of the blood glucose levels.

 This is marked by itchy outbreaks of bumps from yellowish-orange to reddish-brown color.
 Lesions might form at almost any place of the body.
 However, usually, they appear on the knees, thighs, elbows, and buttocks.